Read This First

 Prompt 4: Why is the replacement of p-values with confidence intervals so difficult?

-The pressure point is Values with confidence intervals so difficult: this is where P-Value Issues stops being merely named and starts guiding judgment.
+The live issue is Values with confidence intervals so difficult.
+This is where P-Value Issues starts to guide judgment instead of merely sounding important.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around values with confidence intervals so difficult, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around values with confidence intervals so difficult, so the page closes with a more usable judgment.

 - P-values have been deeply ingrained in the statistical methodology of many fields for decades.